 The “bubble” is the upper deck on a Virgin 747 plane.
-Home to 33 economy seats and 20 premium economy seats, there is a feeling of being secluded away from the rest of the plane and the noise.
+The Boeing 747-400 seating plan in the bubble comprises of 33 economy seats and 20 premium economy seats, there is a feeling of being secluded away from the rest of the plane and the noise.
 There are two toilets which are shared between the 53 seats and the Captain.

 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*